listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.2-deterministic-eval/problem/readme.md

 There are two main ways that you can write scorers for your evaluations.
 We're gonna examine the first one here, which are deterministic scorers.
 These are scorers that you write in code to check something deterministically about the output that the LLM contains.

+These act kind of like unit tests - they're deterministic, they're fast, and they're easy to write.

-For context, the other kind of scorers are LLM as a judge scorers.
+The other kind of scorers are LLM as a judge scorers.
 In other words, probabilistic scorers that might return one score or another.
 Those are useful for other kind of metrics that deterministic scorers can't handle.
-And don't worry, we'll look at those in a minute.
+We'll look at those in a minute - for now, we'll focus on what you can do in code.

 ## The Data